milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

 ```

 Believe me, that's all the content on `lib/mime.ex` at the moment.
 In the first
-line you can see a call to `MIME.Application.quoted/1` passing as argument the
+line, you can see a call to `MIME.Application.quoted/1` passing as argument the
 custom MIME types defined via configuration or an empty map as a fallback, the
 result of that invocation is stored in the `quoted` binding.
 Then, the second
 line will create a module with the given name of `MIME` and it will be defined